hazalates/_hazalates.github.io/_posts/2022-03-22-biomaterials.md

 - A phone cover.

-- Using SCOBY as a conductor to incorporate into my electronic designs (RESEARCH -> conducting proporties of cellulose).
+- Using SCOBY as a conductor to incorporate into my electronic designs (RESEARCH -> conducting properties of cellulose).

 ![Bio05](/assets/images/2022-03-22-biomaterials/bio05.jpg)